Dotneteer/kliveide/docs/_posts/documents/2021-01-01-labels-and-symbols.md

 MyStart ld hl,0
 ```

 Some developers like to put a label in a separate line from the instruction it belongs.
-You can use the same hanging label style within __SpectNetIDE__.
+You can use the same hanging label style within __Klive__.
 In this case, the label should go _before_ its instruction.
 Take a look at this code snippet:

 ```
 MyStart: